 as trauma.
 The experience is based toward preparing the orthopaedic surgeon

-for his oral board examination and by the end will prepare very well for
+for their oral board examination and by the end will prepare very well

 SCHEDULE, CALL, COVERAGE